sebmerkt/Conv101/README.md

-# Conv101
+# Everyday Converter

-Project to create an App to convert between different units.
+Everyday Converter is an easy to use application to convert between different units such as units of length, volume, time or weight.
+It is available for both Android on mobile phones or tablets and Wear OS for wearable devices and smartwatches.